wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getblockhashes.md

 ---
-title: dash:getblockhashes \[POST\]
+title: getblockhashes - Dash
-description: Returns array of hashes of blocks within the timestamp range provided(requires timestampindex to be enabled).
+description: Example code for the getblockhashes json-rpc method. Сomplete guide on how to use getblockhashes json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters